Updated April 2026

 Repair Costs

-Specialist labour, proprietary parts and limited repairers mean average EV repair costs are 25 - 50% higher than ICE equivalents, according to overseas industry data.
+Specialist labour, proprietary parts and limited repairers mean average EV repair costs are 25 to 50 percent higher than ICE equivalents, based on overseas industry data.

 📈